Khaled-Alaa-1/Portfolio-setup/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

->Portfolio: finish mobile version
+>Portfolio: desktop version

-**[: Portfolio: finish mobile version]** Portfolio I can put on it all my work and personal information
+**[: Portfolio: desktop version]** Portfolio I can put on it all my work and personal information

 ## 🛠 Built With <a name="built-with">